chusan17/yold-system/README.md

 <br>
 ## Setting up Jetson Nano 2GB

-You follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time detection will be installed on your Jetson.
+You follow below videos to set up Jetson Nano, almost all of things are needed for Real-Time Detection will be installed on your Jetson.
 <br>
 If not enough, Download stuffs from your Jetson terminal on demand.
 <br>